Effects of pair freeze-out on photon distributions in BBN epoch: Results

 The solution of Eq.\,\eqref{eq:dQdT} is given as

-where a constant $Q^{}_0$ can be positive or negative and will be determined by an initial condition $Q(T^{}_0)$.
-Setting $Q^{}_0=0$ at a specific $T^{}_0$ leads to a trivial solution, $Q=0$, as driving the system towards perfect equilibrium by rapid collisions in the BBN epoch.
+where $Q^{}_0$ is a constant to be determined by an initial condition $Q(T^{}_0)$.
+Setting $Q^{}_0=0$ at a specific $T^{}_0$ leads to a trivial solution $Q=0$, which drives the system towards perfect equilibrium by rapid collisions in the BBN epoch.
 This trivial solution is equivalent to the assumption of SBBN.
-The cosmological principle, which posits that the Universe is homogeneous and isotropic on large scales, underlies this assumption.